OfficeDev/office-js-docs-pr/docs/excel/configure-your-add-in-to-use-the-browser-runtime.md

 ## Configure the manifest

-Follow these steps for a new or existing project to configure it to use a shared context browser runtime.
+Follow these steps for a new or existing project to configure it to use a shared runtime.

 1. Start Visual Studio Code and open the **My Office Add-in** project.
 2. Open the **manifest.xml** file.